 BNF 6100 / BNF 6500 (BIOL 5517-P) - BIOINFORMATICS MSc SEMINAR

 Current topics in bioinformatics presented by program professors and invited speakers.
 Oral presentation and written report required.
 Graded S/NS.

 Offered from Winter 2009 at Carleton University (odd years) and at the University of Ottawa (even years, since 2010).
 Since 2014, this course is offered every year at the University of Ottawa.
-This course was offered at Carleton University by Dr. Nicolas Rodrigue in 2017 and 2018, and will be offered again at uOttawa from 2019.
-The Winter 2019 syllabus is here.
+This course was offered at Carleton University by Dr. Nicolas Rodrigue in 2017 and 2018, and is offered again at uOttawa from 2019.
+The Winter 2020 syllabus is here.

 Text: Pechenik JA.
 2012.
 A short guide to writing about biology.
 Longman/Pearson, 8th ed.
 (ISBN-10: 020507507X).